tugascrown204/clean-code-automator/CONTRIBUTING.md

 1. Fork the repository on GitHub.
 2. Create a new branch (e.g., `git checkout -b feature-branch`).
 3. Make your changes.
 4. Test your changes to ensure they work as expected.
+Please run all existing tests and add new tests if applicable.
 5. Commit your changes (e.g., `git commit -m 'Add some feature'`).
 6. Push to the branch (e.g., `git push origin feature-branch`).
 7. Open a Pull Request with a description of your changes.